-The date of January 26 is a contentious one in Australia where for some it celebrates nationhood and for others (the Indigenous and Aboriginal Australians) it is a day of mourning.
+The date of January 26 is a contentious and contested in Australia where for some it celebrates nationhood and for others (the Indigenous and Aboriginal Australians) it is a day of mourning.
+January 26 is Australia Day and Invasion Day.

-As an outsider keen on learning about Australian culture, the month of January is an excellent reintroduction to the many nations and subcultures down under.
+As an outsider keen on learning about Australian culture, the month of January is an annual refresher to the many cultures down under, a history both recent and ancient.

 This page spotlights key links, recommended listening, embedded tweets, and related features.